lfkeitel/dotfiles/README.md

 and full Linux support it made it more compelling.
 Second is the language itself is much more expressive and powerful than plain Bash/POSIX shell.
 Many operations that were convoluted or ugly in Bash are very simple in PowerShell.
-It combines the simplicity of a shell langauge with the power of a typical programming language.
+It combines the simplicity of a shell language with the power of a typical programming language.

-If you don't want to use PowerShell, all the configs can be manually symlinked or copied to their appropiate places.
+If you don't want to use PowerShell, all the configs can be manually symlinked or copied to their appropriate places.